Sneakerella: Development

 In October, 2020, it was reported that Disney had begun production on Sneakerella, a modern re-imagining of the Cinderella story centered around sneaker culture, for Disney+.
 David Light, Joseph Raso, Tamara Chestna, Mindy Stern, and George Gore II were writing the script, with Elizabeth Allen Rosenbaum directing.
 Chosen Jacobs, Lexi Underwood, John Salley, Yvonne Senat Jones, Devyn Nekoda, Juan Chioran, Robyn Alomar, Bryan Terrell Clark, Kolton Stewart and Hayward Leach were announced to have been cast in the movie.
 It was also reported that Allen will co-executive-produce the film, with Jane Startz and Rachel Watanabe-Batton serving as executive producers.
 Disney Channel was reported to be producing the movie.

 Filming

 Filming was originally set to begin in May 2020 in Toronto and Hamilton, Ontario, Canada, but was postponed due to the COVID-19 pandemic.
 Production on Sneakerella began on October 19, 2020, and ended on December 9, 2020.

 Music

-The film's soundtrack was released on May 13, 2022, the same day as the film.
+Sneakerella features 13 songs.
+The first single "Kicks" was released on April 29, 2022.
+The soundtrack was released on May 13, 2022, the same day as the film.
 Alongside original songs created for the film, it also features a cover of "A Dream Is a Wish Your Heart Makes" from Disney's animated film of Cinderella, sung by Chosen Jacobs and Lexi Underwood.